Danny7226/LearningSummary/systemdesign/README.md

 ### System design case 5: Monitoring servers
 Design a system that captures health data in the server centers.
 Present data every 12 hours on an UI to track the remaining life of a server.
 The hosts in server center can emit their health.
-Health can be thought of a value that decreases over time.
+Health can be thought of a value that goes down as wear and tear.
 Immediate notification is needed for server failure or lower threshold heath data.
 * every 12 hours, means our data storage doesn't need to store real time data
 * notification immediately means it needs to be real time